-Stuart Farm, LLC was started by, Fred and Serena, in the spring of 2012 when they decided they wanted to provide a better quality of food to the community.
-They had been raising chicken for family and friends, and began branching out to neighbors.
-The first season they sold out, and have continued to do so every year.
+We started raising chicken for family and friends, and began branching out to neighbors.
+The first season we sold out, and have continued to do so every year.
 Yes, the chicken is just that great!

-While he was dreaming and planning, so was Serena.
-Thankfully, they had the exact same dreams–the biggest being finding someone to share the crazy life they both wanted to live.
-Six months after they met, she was moving on to the farm and plans and dreams started to take shape and become a reality.
+While he was dreaming and planning, so was I (Serena).
+Thankfully, we had the exact same dream–the biggest being finding someone to share the crazy life we both wanted to live.
+Six months after we met, I was moving on to the farm and plans and dreams started to take shape and become a reality.
 The laying flock was increased, as was the meat bird production.
 Two steer were purchased.
-Fred finally got his Christmas goose when they raised a flock of 6.
+Fred finally got his Christmas goose when we raised a flock of 6.
 Maxie, the Great Pyrenees, was purchased to help protect the flocks and to alert any potential threats or escapes.
 A creamery was set up in anticipation of a milk cow.

 Since that first year, the farm has grown by leaps and bounds.
 A small herd of American Milking Devons was started.
-Serena has been trying to teach the calves oxen commands so they are easy to handle.
+We teach the calves oxen commands so they are easy to handle.
 Tamworth sows were purchased to start a pastured pork operation.
 Classes and consultation services were created to help others learn how to raise their own chickens without such a steep learning curve.

 We hope you enjoy our food and following along with us on this adventure that is living on a farm.